plarr2020-team1/human_depth_dataset/README.md

-# KITTI Human Dataset
+# Human Depth Dataset

-This repository provides some tools for analyzing and extracting subsets from the KITTI dataset with emphasis on pedestrians and depth data.
+This repository provides some tools for analyzing and extracting subsets the KITTI dataset with emphasis on pedestrians and depth data.

+This also provides a convenient dataloader for the [RGB-D people dataset](https://github.com/plarr2020-team1/human_depth_dataset).

 ## Usage
 ### KITTI